Project-MONAI/monai-deploy-app-sdk/platforms/aidoc/README.md

 The high-level design of this REST service involves a few key components:

 1.  **MONAI Deploy Application**: The core AI logic is encapsulated in a standard MONAI Deploy application (e.g., `AISpleenSegApp`), which is built and tested as a regular containerized workload.
-2.  **RESTful Service**: A lightweight RESTful application, built using Flask, acts as the front-end.
+2.  **REST Service**: A lightweight REST application, built using Flask, acts as the front-end.
 It exposes endpoints to start and check the status of a processing job.
 3.  **Request Handling**:
-    -   When the RESTful service receives a request to process data, it handles only one request at a time, as per the API specification.
+    -   When the REST service receives a request to process data, it handles only one request at a time, as per the API specification.
     -   It creates an instance of the MONAI Deploy application.
     -   It sets the necessary environment variables for the input and output folders.
     -   Crucially, it delegates the execution of the MONAI Deploy application to a separate background thread to avoid blocking the web server.